dotnet/docs-mobile/docs/ios/app-fundamentals/user-notifications/user-notifications.md

 ## Handling foreground app notifications

 An app can handle notifications differently when it is in the foreground and a notification is triggered.
-By providing a [UNUserNotificationCenterDelegate][unusernotificationcenterdelegate] and implementing the [WillPresentNotification][willpresentnotification] method, the app can take over responsibility for displaying the notification.
+By providing a [UNUserNotificationCenterDelegate][unusernotificationcenterdelegate] and implementing the [WillPresentNotification][unusernotificationcenterdelegate_willpresentnotification] method, the app can take over responsibility for displaying the notification.
 For example:

 ```csharp
 using System;